feature-engine/feature_engine/docs/user_guide/discretisation/EqualFrequencyDiscretiser.rst

+.. _equal_freq_discretiser:

+.. currentmodule:: feature_engine.discretisation

 EqualFrequencyDiscretiser
 =========================

-The EqualFrequencyDiscretiser() sorts the variable values into contiguous intervals of equal proportion of observations.
-The limits of the intervals are calculated according to the quantiles.
-The number of intervals or quantiles should be determined by the user.
+The :class:`EqualFrequencyDiscretiser()` sorts continuous numerical variables into contiguous equal frequency intervals, that is, intervals that contain approximately the same proportion of observations.
+The limits of the intervals are calculated according to percentiles or quantiles utilising `pandas.qcut()`.
+You decide the number of intervals.

-The transformer can return the variable as numeric or object (default = numeric).
+**A note on number of intervals**

+Common values are 5 and 10.
+Note that if the variable is highly skewed or not continuous smaller intervals maybe required.

-The EqualFrequencyDiscretiser() works only with numerical variables.
+The :class:`EqualFrequencyDiscretiser()` works only with numerical variables.
 A list of variables can be indicated, or the discretiser will automatically select all numerical variables in the train set.

+Let's look at an example using the House Prices Dataset (more details about the dataset :ref:`here <datasets>`).

 .. code:: python